Your Letter (film): Production

 In December 2018, it was reported that an animated feature film adaptation of Your Letter by Hyeon A Cho would be produced by Studio Lico and Studio N. Production began in 2019.
 The film was subsequently announced to be directed by Kim Yong-hwan and starring the voices of Lee Su-hyun, who also performed the film's soundtrack, Kim Min-ju, Min Seung-woo, and Nam Doh-hyeong.
 Kim Tae-seong composed the film's music.

 Release

 In a 2022 interview, Studio N's content business leader Lee Hee-yoon stated that they hoped to release the film in Q3 2023.
 In April 2024, it was reported that the film was planned for release in Q3 2024.
 The film premiered at the 2024 Ottawa International Animation Festival on September 27, 2024.
 The film was subsequently screened at the 26th Bucheon International Animation Festival later that year and at the 18th Animator International Animated Film Festival in 2025.
 Distributed by Lotte Entertainment, the film was released in South Korean theaters on October 1, 2025.

-The film was presold for release in 166 countries, with a release in North America scheduled for early 2026.
+The film was presold for release in 166 countries, with a release in North America initially scheduled for early 2026.
+Crunchyroll released the film in North American theaters on August 17, 2026.